HenriARM/semsearch/README.md

 4. Analyses & Results: Describe how you apply the methods and present the results.

 5. Conclusions: Briefly summarize your findings and the corresponding conclusions.
 Relate the outcomes to the research questions.

-References
+6. References

-1.
+* For supervised problems, assess if your models have statistically significantly different performance.

-Introduction
+## 1. Introduction
-Semantic search represents a pivotal evolution in search technology, shifting from traditional keyword-based search methods to more nuanced and context-aware strategies.
-As the amount of digital information continues to expand exponentially, the capability to effectively navigate and retrieve relevant content becomes critical.
-Semantic search addresses this challenge by leveraging natural language processing (NLP) techniques to comprehend the intent and contextual meaning behind user queries, thereby enhancing the accuracy and relevance of search results.
+Semantic search seeks to improve search accuracy by understanding the semantic meaning of the search query and the corpus to search over.
+Semantic search can also perform well given synonyms, abbreviations, and misspellings, unlike keyword search engines that can only find documents based on lexical matches.

 Research Questions
 The primary research question this study seeks to address is: